 As a charity, we rely on the generosity of our local community for over 60% of our funding, so we need your help more than ever before to continue to care for our patients and support families.
 If you can, please make a donation online to help keep our services running.

-Following government guidelines discouraging mass gatherings, we have postponed a number of our fundraising events.
+Following government guidelines restricting large scale gatherings, we have postponed some of our fundraising events.
 If you signed up to one of these events, a member of our team will be in touch soon to let you know your next steps.

 We encourage you to support us in other ways, such as virtual events or donations, to enable us to continue to deliver much-needed services in these exceptional circumstances.
 Thank you to all our supporters who have continued to raise money in these very difficult times.
 Your generosity is needed now more than ever before.

 For people wanting to make a donation to the Hospice, we are kindly asking you to make it online, via BACS or post – but not at the Hospice.
 This is to stop the spread of coronavirus and to help keep our patients safe.
 You can make your online donation here or give our fundraising team a call on 0121 752 8779.